Cookie Settings

 for participants

-You need to buy a ticket as a participant
+Do participants need to buy a ticket?

 Can anyone join the competition?